libp2p/rust-libp2p/README.md

 - `multistream-select`: Implementation of the `multistream-select` protocol, which is used to negotiate a protocol over a newly-established connection with a peer, or after a connection upgrade.
+- `rw-stream-sink`: Utility library that makes it possible to wrap around a tokio `Stream + Sink` of bytes and implements `AsyncRead + AsyncWrite`.